SkylineCommunications/dataminer-docs/webservices/WS_v1/WS_Methods_v1/GetActiveAlarmCountForServiceV2.md

 # GetActiveAlarmCountForServiceV2

-Use this method to retrieves the number of active alarms on an service along with the alarm cache status.
+Use this method to retrieves the number of active alarms on a service along with the alarm cache status.

 Available from DataMiner 10.0.7 onwards.